cosmos/sdk-tutorials/b9lab-content/3-main-concepts/02-architecture.md

 ## Next up

-You have waved your hands as to how you would create a state machine for the checkers game.
-You surely have already spotted a good number of shortcomings in your game blockchain as it is presently conceived:
+You probably have already spotted a good number of shortcomings in your game blockchain as it is presently designed:

 * Anyone, including the opponent, can post an anonymous transaction and play instead of the intended player.
 This makes it impossible to know who did what.
 You need to find a way to identify the right player.
 The Cosmos SDK comes to the rescue with [accounts and signatures](./04-accounts).
 * You currently have a single game.
-Multiple games running in parallel all in a performant store with an elaborate data model is preferable.
+Multiple games running in parallel would be better.
 You need a well-defined store.
 Why not take a look at the Cosmos SDK's [key store](./10-multistore-keepers)?
 * It would be good if you had an elegant way to serialize your data objects of interest and your transactions?
 [Protobuf](./09-protobuf) can help with this.
 * You want to penalize spam and bad transactions and also to be able to play for money?
 Enter tokens defined in another [existing Cosmos SDK module](./08-modules).
 * There is a new transaction type to _create a game_.
 You can count on Cosmos SDK's [context object](./14-context) to tailor gas costs according to the transaction type.